Procuret/procuret-dotnet/readme.md

 ###### Parameters

 1. `Session` session - An instance of `Session` authenticating your request
-2. `String` supplierId - Your Supplier ID
+2. `long` supplierId - Your Supplier ID
 3. `Decimal` principle - The total value of the purchase, including GST
 4. `Int16` paymentCount - The number of payments the customer would make